codemagic-ci-cd/codemagic-docs/content/yaml-basic-configuration/yaml-getting-started.md

 ### Labels

 You may use `codemagic.yaml` to define labels for your apps.
-Labels serve as additional information about the workflow you are building and are helpful when you have multiple versions of a workflow, e.g. when you build white label apps.
+Labels serve as additional information about the workflow you are building and are helpful when you have multiple versions of a workflow.
 The labels are visible on the `/builds` and `/app/<app-id>/build/<build-id>` pages.
 As shown in the snippet below, labels also support environment variables.

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: